 It is also worth pointing out that changes in gene co-expression and network connectivity have been previously proposed as a response to novel or challenging environmental conditions, including Western diets.
-In particular, work on decanalization has hypothesized that gene regulatory networks evolve over many generations of stabilizing selection, and that novel environmental challenges (such as Western diets and lifestyles) may disrupt these fine-tuned connections leading to dysregulation, a breakdown in co-expression, and ultimately disease (Careau et al., 2014; Gibson, 2009a, 2009b; Hu et al., 2016; Lea et al., 2019).
+In particular, work on decanalization has hypothesized that gene regulatory networks evolve over many generations of stabilizing selection, and that novel environmental challenges (such as Western diets and lifestyles) may disrupt these fine-tuned connections leading to dysregulation, a breakdown in co-expression, and ultimately disease (Careau et al., 2014; Gibson, 2009a, 2009b; J. X. Hu et al., 2016; Lea et al., 2019).
 In support of this idea, we found diet-induced changes in the co-expression of transcription factors involved in insulin secretion and glucose tolerance (SOX4), lipid, carbohydrate, and energy metabolism (NR4A2), and BMI, HDL, and aging (RF00283) (Davis et al., 2017; Dluzen et al., 2018; Goldsworthy et al., 2008; Kanai et al., 2018; Pearen & Muscat, 2010).
-We also observed that the transcription factor MEF2D, which has previously been implicate in the transcriptomic response to insulin signaling (Samson & Wong, 2002; Solomon et al., 2008), is a hub gene identified in 22 differentially-correlated gene pairs.
+We also observed that the transcription factor MEF2D, which has previously been implicated in the transcriptomic response to insulin signaling (Samson & Wong, 2002; Solomon et al., 2008), is a hub gene identified in 22 differentially-correlated gene pairs.
 Hub genes like MEF2D may pinpoint optimized systems that break down as a result of mismatch and are thus intriguing targets for future analyses.

 It is worth noting that the dichotomous M1/M2 paradigm of monocyte polarization is an oversimplification of the more complex heterogeneity of monocytes.
 (Martinez & Gordon, 2014; Nahrendorf & Swirski, 2016) For example, there are at least three classes of monocytes in the circulation–classical, intermediate, and non-classical.
 We did not assess the relative abundance of these subsets, thus the observed gene expression patterns could reflect either changes in the relative proportions of these subsets and/or shifts in monocyte polarization within subsets (Michalson et al., 2019; Wolf et al., 2017).